 For clarification, please review the following examples:

-Example 1) Traveler A purchases an airline ticket on June 1, 2012 for a flight departing on August 1, 2012.
-Traveler A submits a reimbursement request for the airfare on July 1, 2012.
-The reimbursement request is processed and no taxes are imputed because the reimbursement was submitted within 60 days of the purchase.
+Example 1) Traveler A purchases an airline ticket on January 1, 2015 for a flight departing on March 1, 2015 and returning to New Orleans on March 5.
+Traveler A submits a reimbursement request for the airfare on January 15, 2015.
+The reimbursement request is processed because the reimbursement was submitted within 60 days of the end date of travel.

-Example 3) Traveler C purchases an airline ticket on June 1, 2012 for a flight departing on August 1, 2012.
-Traveler C submits a reimbursement request for the airfare on September 15, 2012.
-The reimbursement request is refused and no reimbursement is provided to Traveler C because the request was submitted more than 90 days after the expense was paid.
+Example 3) Traveler B purchases an airline ticket on January 1, 2015 for a flight departing on March 1, 2015 and returning to New Orleans on March 5, 2015.
+Upon returning from the trip, Traveler B submits a reimbursement request for the airfare on May 15, 2015.
+The reimbursement request is refused and no reimbursement is provided because the reimbursement was submitted more than 60 days after the end date of travel.